Hydrogel-Based Soft Electronic Implants

 This research aims to overcome the limitations of traditional 2D bioelectronic devices in conforming to the dynamic, 3D surfaces of biological tissues.
 Existing shape-morphing solutions often rely on non-biocompatible stimuli such as heat, UV light, or chemical triggers, which can damage delicate tissues or be incompatible with physiological environments.
 By developing a shape-adaptive composite that responds to benign physiological stimuli, we enable seamless, non-invasive integration with soft, irregular tissues.
 These self-adapting electrode arrays have broad applications in neural stimulation, electrophysiological recording, and therapeutic interventions, offering a transformative approach to bioelectronics in healthcare.

 This research pioneers biodegradable hydrogels as scaffolds for next-generation implantable biochemical sensors, mimicking soft tissue properties for biocompatible, degradable interfaces.
 These hydrogels enable real-time biomarker monitoring without surgical removal, addressing foreign body response, fibrosis, and biofouling.
-By enhancing the specificity, selectivity, and stability of biochemical sensors, my work drives the development of accessible solutions for disease diagnosis, personalized treatments, and effective chronic disease management, ultimately improving healthcare outcomes for diverse populations.
+By enhancing the specificity, selectivity, and stability of biochemical sensors, my research advances the development of accessible solutions for disease diagnosis, personalized treatment, and effective chronic disease management.
+This ultimately improves healthcare outcomes across diverse populations.

 Transparent Fibrillar Hydrogel as an Artificial Extracellular Matrix

 Fibrillar hydrogels mimic the extracellular matrix by replicating its fibrous architecture.
-This provides structural support and promotes cell adhesion, migration, and differentiation—key features absent in traditional 2D cell culture.
+This provides structural support and promotes cell adhesion, migration, and differentiation-key features absent in traditional 2D cell culture.
 Incorporating sophisticated biochemical and mechanical cues, these hydrogels create a more physiologically relevant environment for neuronal growth and tissue reconstruction.
-My research focuses on developing biocompatible, superabsorbent fibrillar hydrogels with tunable properties, enabling 3D neuronal reconstruction and robust platforms for investigating cell physiology and fabricating tissue outside the organism.
+In this research thrust, I focus on developing biocompatible, superabsorbent fibrillar hydrogels with tunable properties that enable 3D neuronal reconstruction, provide robust platforms for investigating cell physiology, and support the fabrication of tissue outside the organism.
 This work advances regenerative neuroscience and personalized medicine.